eProsima-Private/AML-Dashboard/README.md

 ## Docker

-Alternatively, you can use the **AML-IP Docker** image with all dependencies pre-installed.
+Alternatively, you can use the **AML-Dashboard Docker** image with all dependencies pre-installed.

 Here's how you can build the Docker image from the provided [Dockerfile](Dockerfile).
 Simply execute the following command from the top-level directory: